tundish/turberfield-ipc/turberfield/ipc/doc/proactor_example.rst

 Reconfiguration of a live processor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The initiator endpoint at ``localhost:8080/config`` allows a processor to request its
+The initiator endpoint at ``localhost:8080/config/`` allows a processor to request its
 configuration.
-The processor must use its *guid* as part of the url, and authenticate
+The processor must use its *guid* as the last part of the url, and authenticate
 itself with a secret token that it gets from its most recent configuration.

 Every 30 seconds or so you will see the processor request a fresh configuration from the
 initiator.
 This demo simply logs that data.
 A more sophisticated application would update
 its configuration.
-That configuration could include a refresh of the authentication token.
+That configuration might well include a refresh of the authentication token.

 Message passing
 ~~~~~~~~~~~~~~~